howion/notes/notes/abstract-algebra/01-group-theory/01-groups.md

 A group is called **abelian** (or **commutative**) if its elements commute, that is, if for all $a,b \in G$ we have $a \cdot b = b \cdot a$.
 For abelian groups, we may prefer the additive notation $+$ instead of $\cdot$ for the binary operation and denote the inverse with $-a$ instead.

-You might also sometimes want to consider the group as a triplet with identiy $(G,\cdot, e)$ as it is not clear otherwise what is the identity explicitly.
+We might also consider the group as a triplet with identiy $(G,\cdot, e)$ as it is not clear otherwise what is the identity explicitly.

 ## Remarks